koayon/awesome-adaptive-computation/README.md

 > [Recurrent Drafter](https://arxiv.org/pdf/2403.09919.pdf) from Apple suggest
 > using a fast RNN for speculative decoding and [large n-gram models](https://arxiv.org/pdf/2401.17377.pdf)
 > could also be used as a non-parametric approach.
 Indeed [REST](https://www.semanticscholar.org/paper/REST%3A-Retrieval-Based-Speculative-Decoding-He-Zhong/532c2c7a247d9e97d20abec1b2f4612984fdab93) suggest retrieving follow-on tokens from the web for the speculative decoding head.
+> See also [Accelerated Speculative Sampling (ASpS) with Tree Monte Carlo](https://openreview.net/pdf?id=stMhi1Sn2G) for further improvements to this method.

 <!-- The general principle here is that it's easier to evaluate than to generate. -->